If you tell your loved ones that you are climbing Kilimanjaro, most people become concerned for your safety.

 Taken together, you can see why Kilimanjaro is NOT very dangerous.
 Most of the dangers can be mitigated before your trip by selecting the right operator, selecting the right route, and by getting yourself checked out by a doctor.

-Compare Kilimanjaro’s death rate (1 in 3,333) to dying in car accident (1 in 491), dying from heart disease (1 in 174), and dying from firearms (1 in 355) and you will see that Kilimanjaro is relatively safe.
-Mountains like Mount Everest have death rates of 10% (1 climber dies for every 10 successful ascents to the summit).
+To put this in perspective, compare Kilimanjaro’s death rate (1 in 3,333) to dying in car accident (1 in 491), dying from heart disease (1 in 174), and dying from firearms (1 in 355).
+Kilimanjaro is relatively safe, so if you have an interest in climbing, just do it!